 How did communities use social media during Tropical Cyclone Alfred and what can we learn from it to improve preparedness, communications and recovery?

-Join our July Hazardous Webinar – Disaster through a social media lens to hear the latest research findings from the research team.
+We found out in the July Hazardous Webinar – Disaster through a social media lens with the latest research findings from the research team.

 11.00am – 12.00pm AEST, 22 July 2025